ElectroGamesDev/PocketMineStudioDocs/docs/api.rst

 clearInventory
 ----------

-Usage: This function is used to create commands.
+Usage: This function is used to clear a players inventory

 $sender = The player who sends the command